-(a) About 5% of the fair value is in long-term private equity funds that do not permit early withdrawal.
+(a) This investment is in long-term private equity funds that do not permit early withdrawal.
 The funds may begin liquidating in about 6 to 11 years unless the terms of the investments are extended.
 Our investments in these funds cannot be withdrawn until the underlying investments have been liquidated which may take years from the date of initial liquidation.
-The remaining 95% of the fair value permits liquidation upon notice and settles in one day.